courses-ionio/mm/projects/Π2017151/readme.md

 ctrl+D = stop torrent
 ctrl+DD = delete torrent
 Ctrl + k = close a torrent
-Backspace = Enter the URL of a new torrent to download
+Backspace = Enter the URL of a new torrent to download.
 ```